fouille/acw02_esphome/README.md

 #### XIAO ESP32 C6 *(not recommended)*
 - ✅ External antenna support
-- ❌ Antenna **not included** (must be purchased separately)
+- ❌ Antenna **not included** (must be purchased separately, internal antenna has very poor reception)
 - ❌ No **reset** button on the case
-- ❌ Average Wi-Fi signal, often weaker than ESP32 D1 MINI WROOM 32 despite external antenna
+- ❌ Average Wi-Fi signal, often weaker than ESP32 D1 MINI WROOM 32 with internal antenna (that's why you need buy the external antenna)

 ---